About Wendy Walter, Clay Medicine Woman

 Let's connect!
 Call or email us with any questions.

 In 2018, Wendy launched her first book, Being "Pickity," where she discloses the trials and errors experienced while growing up at Pickity Place, a quintessential destination place in New Hampshire founded by her parents, David and Judith Walter.
 Wendy Walter resides in Brookline, NH where she founded The Voice of Clay.
 She is the mother of two, Zachary and Alexandra, who are without a doubt her two most powerful teachers!
-She launched her second book, The Voice of Clay: 365 Quotes About Clay, in 2020.
+She continues to launch books including The Voice of Clay: 365 Quotes About Clay, and Simon the Gnome, the Voice of Clay and Magic.